Zack Sabre Jr.: Ring of Honor (2018–2019, 2023)

-All Elite Wrestling (2022)
+All Elite Wrestling (2022–present)

-Since the announcement of AEW x NJPW: Forbidden Door, Sabre Jr had consistently called out "The American Dragon", hinting to challenging Bryan Danielson to a match at Forbidden Door.
-This led to, on the June 22 edition of Dynamite, Danielson acknowledging Sabre Jr's challenge, however he also announced that he was injured and not medically cleared to compete at Forbidden Door, due to his loss at Double or Nothing in the Anarchy in the Arena match.
-However, Danielson announced a mystery opponent for Sabre Jr, who he claimed was the "one person" he trusted to take his place at the PPV and at the subsequent special episode of Dynamite, AEW Blood and Guts.
-This led to Sabre Jr, making his AEW debut by staring down Danielson.
-On June 26 at the event, the mystery opponent was revealed to be Claudio Castagnoli, who defeated Sabre Jr.
+Since the announcement of Forbidden Door, Sabre had consistently called out "The American Dragon", hinting to challenging Bryan Danielson to a match at Forbidden Door.
+This led to, on the 22 June episode of Dynamite, Danielson acknowledging Sabre's challenge, however he also announced that he was injured and not medically cleared to compete at Forbidden Door, due to his loss at Double or Nothing in the Anarchy in the Arena match.
+However, Danielson announced a mystery opponent for Sabre, who he claimed was the "one person" he trusted to take his place at the PPV and at the subsequent special episode of Dynamite, AEW Blood and Guts.
+This led to Sabre, making his AEW debut by staring down Danielson.
+On 26 June at the event, the mystery opponent was revealed to be Claudio Castagnoli, who defeated Sabre.

+Sabre made his televised AEW return on the 2 June 2023 episode of Rampage, defeating Action Andretti to retain his NJPW World Television Championship.
+Due to being called out by Orange Cassidy, Sabre attempted to get a match for Cassidy's AEW International Championship.
+On the 21 June episode of Dynamite, Sabre teamed with Daniel Garcia to defeat Cassidy and Katsuyori Shibata, after which a four-way match was set up for the upcoming Forbidden Door PPV.
+At the event, Cassidy retained his championship.
+On the 9 September episode of Collision, Danielson said that with his career winding down, the next person he wanted to face was Sabre.
+Later, a match between the two was officially announced for AEW WrestleDream.
+At the event, Sabre was defeated by Danielson.

+On the 8 June 2024 episode of Collision, Sabre would release a video challenging Cassidy to a match at Forbidden Door, citing unfinished business from the four-way match the year prior.
+At the event, Sabre would defeat Cassidy.
+On 25 August, at All In, Sabre was a surprise entrant in the Casino Gauntlet match.